The Silencers (band): 1990s

 Deeply in debt to RCA and not having the expected success in the UK, The Silencers were in danger of being dropped by their record label despite their success throughout Europe.
 However, after label representatives saw an impressive live show they allowed the band to begin work on fourth album Seconds of Pleasure.
-"I Can Feel It" (the video for which featured a cameo role from Frances Corrigan, O'Neill's daughter's friend from Coatbridge) was, true to form, a hit in Europe and ignored in the UK.
+"I Can Feel It" was, true to form, a hit in Europe and ignored in the UK.
 Without tour support from RCA, the band financed its own tour to Switzerland, France and Scotland.

 In 1994, The Silencers signed to new labels: Permanent for Britain and BMG for France.
 That summer they recorded a cover of the song "Wild Mountain Thyme", featuring O'Neill's daughter Aura on vocals.
 It became a hit in Scotland after featuring in a tourism board advertising campaign.
 Soon after, they completed fifth album So Be It.

 After a mid-1996 tour of Europe, Gilmour and Soave left the band.
 Jim McDermott of the Kevin McDermott Orchestra joined on drums and Aura O'Neill became a permanent member of the band.
 The year 1996 brought the release of singles compilation Blood & Rain, and The Silencers took several years off from recording.

 In 1999, the band worked on seventh album Receiving, which was financed by money from festival appearances in Europe.
 Speaking of the new record, O'Neill said, "Some of the new tracks were recorded as if this was a different band.
 I wanted to forget about everything we'd done before and some of what came out reminded me of Fingerprintz – new wave for the nineties!"
 The experimental nature of the songs, he said, was inspired by the influence of Jack Kerouac, William S. Burroughs and Charles Bukowski.

-2000s
+2000s to 2010s

-In 2001, the band released their first live album, A Night of Electric Silence, recorded in Glasgow in 2000, with McDermott on drums, Stevie Kane on bass, Phil Kane on keyboards, O'Neill on guitar and vocals, Milla on violin and Aura O'Neill on vocals.
+In 2001, the band released their first live album, A Night of Electric Silence, recorded in Glasgow in 2000 at The Old Fruitmarket, with McDermott on drums, Stevie Kane on bass, Phil Kane on keyboards, O'Neill on guitar and vocals, Milla on violin and Aura O'Neill on vocals.

-In November 2004, Come was released, featuring the tracks "Siddharta", "Let It Happen" and "Head".
-However, by this time most of the band's albums were out of print.
+In November 2004, Come was released, featuring the tracks "Siddharta", "Let It Happen" and "Head" with the title track featuring Aura O'Neill on lead vocal.
+O'Neill's son James O'Neill who had joined the band as lead guitarist in 1999 wrote "She Found Me" and the album sees a bridge between the heavier rock of "Receiving" and the more traditional celtic sound the band were known to exhibit live.
 In July 2006, Baptiste Brondy, a 20-year-old French drummer, replaced McDermott.
 Burns was six days past his 50th birthday when he died of lung cancer in the Welsh seaside resort of Prestatyn on 26 March 2007.
+Prior to Cha's death almost every past and current member of the band, including Cha reunited for a sell out gig, titled BURNS NIGHT at the o2 ABC in Sauchiehall Street, Glasgow, playing an extensive part of the back catalogue with the aim of raising money towards treatment for Cha.